gmc-code/PC-Microbit-Extension/docs/bots/BitBotXL/temp/BitBotXL_light_sensors.rst

 .. admonition:: Tasks

     #.
 Write code using a while True loop to make a 500ms buzz every 2 seconds.
     #.
-Write code using a for loop to make buzz sounds of 100, 200, 300 and 400ms separated by a 500ms sleep.
+Write code using a for-loop to make buzz sounds of 100, 200, 300 and 400ms separated by a 500ms sleep.

 '''